ysyk2021/the-power-of-mindful-breathing-exercises-using-mindful-breathing-exercises-for-greater-relaxation/src/chapter-5-1.md

-Chapter 4: Applying Mindful Breathing for Health: Using Mindful Breathing for Stress Reduction
+Using Mindful Breathing for Stress Reduction
 ==============================================================================================

 Stress is a common experience for many individuals and can have negative impacts on physical and mental health.
 Fortunately, mindful breathing exercises offer a simple yet effective tool for reducing stress and improving overall wellbeing.